Trees planted to commemorate 75th anniversary of world’s first atomic bombing in Hiroshima

 FRESNO, Calif.
-(KGPE) — Survivors and family members gathered at the Peace Memorial Park in central Hiroshima to honor those killed and pray for peace.
+(KSEE) — Survivors and family members gathered at the Peace Memorial Park in central Hiroshima to honor those killed and pray for peace.

 In Fresno, trees were planted at the Fresno State’s Peace Garden in memory of the bombing.